Ryunhwan/Petbe/README.md

 **4. Static IP Address Setting**

-Raspies are have to connected with one router, so I set a static IP address for each Raspi.
+Raspies are have to connected with one router, so I set a static IP address for each Raspi

 Main(server): `192.168.1.150`, Sub1 is `192.168.1.151`, and Sub2 is `192.168.1.152`
 ```